angrobertsh/9brag/README.md

 [9brag live](http://www.9brag.com)

-9Brag is a full stack web application that embraces the futility and frivolousness of the internet era as represented by internet memes and karma.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+9Brag is a full stack web application that lets you post pictures of food that you've eaten.
+It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux pattern on the frontend.

 ### Features and Implementation

 #### Single-Page App

-9Brag uses React and Redux to make AJAX calls to dynamically render the stalest, most beloved memes and their trashy comments.
-Navigation occurs without multiple full http requests and content is queried and populated smooth rendering, thanks to the many React components which dispatch actions through the React Router.
+9Brag uses React and Redux to make AJAX calls to dynamically render the images of delicious food accompanied by classic internet comments.
+Navigation occurs by rerendering components with different JSON data.
+This JSON content is queried, populated, and smoothly rendered thanks to the many React components which dispatch actions through the React Router.

 ```javascript
 <Router history={ hashHistory } onUpdate={() => window.scrollTo(0, 0)}>